gemini-hlsw/goats/docs/changes/README.md

 ## Creating News Fragments

 News fragments are succinct files that describe a change in the project.
-They are written in markdown (`.md`).
+They are written in rst (`.rst`).

 When writing news fragments, remember to keep them concise and reader-oriented.
   - Group related fragments: Use the ID of ticket to create a news fragment, and update it as necessary.